NazirAziz/Student-Management-System/README.md

 # Student-Management-System
 University Project
-A simple System for saving students information in a csv file and perform operation on them
+A simple command-based System in C++ for saving students information in a csv file and perform operation on them